-Engine misfire codes are another common reason for the check engine light to come on.
+Engine misfire codes are another common reason for check engine lights to come on.
 This is one of the more serious diagnostic codes that a vehicle computer can set.
-Drivers with a cylinder misfire will often complain about a lack of power or rough engine idle.
+Drivers with a cylinder misfire will often complain about a lack of power, sputtering or rough engine idle.

 This might include a strong surging or bucking when trying to maintain steady highway speeds.
 Rotten gas mileage and failed emission testing are a couple side effects just to name a few.
 Note that multiple codes might be set in your computers memory due to the rich air fuel mixture caused by a cylinder not firing properly.